code-pushup/cli/packages/cli/README.md

       - run: npx code-pushup autorun --upload.apiKey=${{ secrets.PORTAL_API_KEY }}
 ```

+## Configuration

+For a comprehensive list of all options available in the config file, refer to [`CoreConfig` docs](../models/docs/models-reference.md#coreconfig).

 ## Custom Plugins

 We provide comprehensive documentation on [how to create a custom plugin](./docs/custom-plugins.md).